-By Risa Laib
+By Rick Steves and Risa Laib

-Yeast and Urinary-Tract Infections
+Yeast and Urinary Tract Infections (UTIs)

-Traveling When Pregnant
+Traveling when Pregnant

 Some people want to time conception to occur in Europe so they can name their child Paris, Siena, or wherever.
 (Be thoughtful about this, or little Zagreb may harbor a lifelong grudge against you.)
 Consider bringing a pregnancy test from home if you're embarking on a longer trip.

 Generally, health care providers consider it safe for women with healthy pregnancies to fly up until 36 weeks.
 Check with your doctor and confirm the airline's policies before booking your ticket.
 You'll want to plan around the timing of recommended prenatal screening tests, too.

 Traveling in the first trimester can be rough: Morning sickness can make bus or boat rides especially unpleasant, and climbing all those stone stairs can be exhausting.
 Packing light is more essential than ever, though you'll want to bring motion-sickness remedies (tablets or acupressure wristbands) and snacks that relieve nausea.
 Many women find it easiest to travel in the second trimester, between weeks 14 and 28, when their body is used to being pregnant, they're not yet too big to be uncomfortable, and the risks of miscarriage and preterm labor are low.

 Wear comfortable shoes with good arch support.
 Pack comfortable maternity wear to accommodate your changing body.
 Skip the constricting money belt for your valuables.
 Instead, look for a neck pouch or a cozy scarf with a hidden security pocket.